 Self-arranged Track: Due to limited positions available, however, we invite students to arrange an internship in Japan on their own and apply to the Program for funding support only.
 Self-arranged internships must meet the minimum 8-week requirement.
-It is highly recommended that students who are looking to self-arrange their internships start the search process as early as October/November.
+It is highly recommended that students who are looking to self-arrange their internships start the search process as soon as possible.
 While students can seek advice from various entities at Harvard, students who have successfully self-arranged in their internship in the past have taken the initiative and contacted the PIs at various Japanese research universities themselves.

 There is no separate application for funding.
 Applicants who are placed into the program will receive a grant package put together by the RIJS and the host institution, which includes round-trip discount airfare, housing accommodation, and a small subsidy for some meals.
-Maximum grant package value is $5,000.

 APPLICATION DEADLINE: Saturday, December 3, 2022 at 5 PM ET on CARAT